 You’ve been on a primal diet for a few weeks now; you’re feeling good about yourself, cooking all your meals at home using only the freshest whole food ingredients.
 Your family is happy, you’ve got more energy, you’re sleeping better, and you’re starting to feel this is something you can find yourself committing to long-term.
-Until you decide to go out for a meal and you realise primal friendly restaurants are hard to come by.
+Until you decide to go eating out on the paleo diet for a meal.
+Suddenly, you realize paleo-friendly restaurants are hard to come by.

 First and foremost, consider why you chose this way of eating in the first place and be mindful of your choices.
 Avoid all grains, refined sugars and vegetable oils.
 Keep this in the back of your mind and eating out will become a lot easier.
 On the plus side, you’ll find that most restaurants carry a variety of Paleo-friendly dishes, but hold on before you place that order.

 More often than not you might think something on the menu is Paleo friendly but likely there’s a sneaky ingredient that isn’t aligned with your health goals.
 In all cases, it’s best to ask your waiter if there’s anything hidden such as sugar, soy, or vegetable oils before you order your meal.